willcofer555/Nashville_Travels/README.md

-<p align='left'> Property rental app using React, Node.js and ExpressJS.
-Made for the short term property rental company Nashville Travels LLC</p>
+<p align='left'> Property booking management systemj made for the short term property rental company Nashville Travels LLC.
+Users can filter homes by date avialable, number of guests and location.
+Once registered and logged in, user can submit their booking information which is stored in SQLite database or reserve booking as guest using email and password.</p>

 ## Getting Started